calvinckho/capacitor-jitsi-meet/README.md

 This plugin is used to make video calls using Jitsi video platform (https://meet.jit.si) on iOS and Android using Capacitor.
 Since the current implementation of Ionic/PWA apps on iOS run on top of WKWebView, and as of today (24/01/2019), Apple does not support WebRTC on WKWebView, the only way to work with Jitsi Video on this platform is to build it natively.

+## Compatible Versions

+Capacitor 1.x:
+At this time this plugin only supports Capacitor 1.x, and Capacitor 2 utilizes Android X which also require template changes.

+Xcode 1.3.1:
+Some users report issue with Xcode 1.4.
+For now, this works great with Xcode 1.3.1

 ## Usage

 1. npm install capacitor-jitsi-meet